 Your Dog’s Character

 Consider which portions of your wedding your dog would be able to handle, getting ready, ceremony, reception or the entire day.
-One last thing, consider your own temperament, would your furbaby cause you stress on your wedding day.
+One last thing, consider your own temperament, would your furbaby cause you stress on your wedding day?
 In the end, it’s better to do what is best for your pet.
-If you feel your pet shouldn’t be present, I know this may be disappointing but consider honoring your furbaby in the details of your wedding day.
+If you feel your pet shouldn’t be present, I know this may be disappointing but consider honouring your furbaby in the details of your wedding day.
 More to come below on how to do just this.

 Your Dog’s Wedding Attire